alturiano/OTP-Encryption/README.md

 OTP-Encryption
 =====================

 A small encryption/decryption program for Linux that utilises one-time pads.
 The program essentially XOR's two files together to create a cipherfile.
-The program then lets the user delete both the key and original message.

 While not algorithm based, one-time pad encryption is theoretically unbreakable when used correctly.